dtudk/pythonsupport-page/docs/learn-more/index.rst

 Learn more
 ===========

-Here you can find the essential tools needed to run and utilize Python during your first year at DTU as a Bachelor student.
+.. dropdown:: Are you a first year student?
+   :color: warning
+   :icon: accessibility

-We strongly recommend first year students or those new to programming to go through the :doc:`Terminal <terminal>` and :doc:`IDLE <idle>` sections after installing Python.
+   For first year students we recommend going through the :doc:`Terminal <terminal>` and :doc:`IDLE <idle>` sections.

-:doc:`Visual Studio Code <vscode>` will be introduced around week 7, and there's no need to rush into this section.
-However, we encourage you to get a head start by exploring it whenever you have some spare time.

-You should only dive into :doc:`Packages and Environments <packages-and-environments>` after you've completed the others and have some free time, given that it won't be necessary during your first semester.
-Nonetheless, this section will help you troubleshoot issues independently, and will be of great value during your education.
+   The :doc:`Visual Studio Code <vscode/index>` section is also very useful, but **Visual Studio Code will not be introduced until later** in the semester.

+Here you will find the essential tools needed to get ready to code in Python.
+The following sections function as short introductions, helping you to understand the basics of these tools.

+* The :doc:`Terminal <terminal>` is the most direct line of communication between you and your computer

+* :doc:`IDLE <idle>` is recommended only for :course-base:`02002 <02002>` - Introduction to Python Programming

+* :doc:`Visual Studio Code <vscode/index>` is a strong tool for writing and editing Python code

+* :doc:`Packages and environments <packages-and-environments/index>` allow you to organize your python installation and packages

 .. toctree::
    :caption: Content
+   :hidden:
    :maxdepth: 1

    terminal
-   idle
+   IDLE (Only for 02002) <idle>
    vscode/index
    packages-and-environments/index.rst
    .. reproducibility